AgataSkie/StreetworkHelper/readme.md

 Currently I work on it as the only developer, doing also analysis of client needs.

 ## Instalation
+Python 3.6 and postgres are required
 ```
 pip install -r requirements.txt
-install postgres and python-dotenv with sudo
 ```

 Than export STREETWORK_PASS and ENV_ROLE.